microsoft/FluidFramework/packages/dds/tree/docs/user-facing/array-merge-semantics.md

 When targeting multiple contiguous items, it is possible specify them as a range.
-For example, `"o"` and `"a"` from `["c", "o", "a", "t"]` with `removeRange(1, 2)`.
+For example, `"o"` and `"a"` from `["c", "o", "a", "t"]` with `removeRange(1, 3)`.

-From the point of view of merge semantics, calling `removeRange(1, 2)` is equivalent to individually removing each of the two middle letters in one transaction.
+From the point of view of merge semantics, calling `removeRange(1, 3)` is equivalent to individually removing each of the two middle letters in one transaction.
-Using the range-based API is typically more convenient, it is also optimized to have less overhead than making separate calls for each individual item.
+Using the range-based API is typically more convenient.
+It is also optimized to have less overhead than making separate calls for each individual item.

 The same is true for `moveRange` compared to `moveAt`, with the additional property that `moveRange` preserves the order that the items are in at the time is edit is created.
-For example, if one user moves items A and B to the end of array `[A, B, C]` by using a `sourceStart` of 0 and a `sourceEnd` of 2, and some other user concurrently swaps the order of A and B (thus changing the state to `[B, A, C]`), then the outcome will still be `[C, A, B]` as opposed to `[C, B, A]`.
+For example, if one user moves items A and B to the end of array `[A, B, C]` by using a `sourceStart` of 0 and a `sourceEnd` of 2, and some other user concurrently swaps the order of A and B (thus changing the state to `[B, A, C]`), then the outcome
+(assuming the swap edit is sequenced first) will still be `[C, A, B]` as opposed to `[C, B, A]`.

 ### The Problem

-Array operations that insert (or move in) array items take an integer that describes where in the array the new item(s) should be added.
-For example, we to insert the value `"o"` in the array `["c", "a", "t"]` to change it to  `["c", "o", "a", "t"]` by calling `insertAt(1, "o")`.

 In a collaborative editing environment, it's possible for the state of the array to change between the time the edit is first created and the time it is applied.